What is Blue Ocean Strategy? How to create a Monopoly in your Business?

 - Integration of required Technology in retail stores like Barcode integration allows them to track their inventory levels and order products as soon as they’re low on stock of daily supplies.

-- Excellent logistics and supply chain management is also practiced by these stores.
+- Excellent logistics and supply chain management is also practised by these stores.

 - Red Ocean vs Blue Ocean Image